If you can’t beat the bots, join them. That’s the common view among forward-thinking advisors who are using artificial intelligence… Read More

 Our virtual-first world has created new expectations and preferences for financial professionals’ marketing, communications, and service offerings.
 From the way that people search for advice to the way they communicate with their current planner, the pandemic has created change.

 While many of these changes may have been prompted by COVID-19, they are likely to remain after a return to normal, given younger generations’ preferences and comfort with digital channels.
 We’ve compiled the key findings of our survey below.

 Search Behavior: Content Marketing Is Key for Reaching New Prospects

 Key findings: People are increasingly turning their attention online.
 In fact, they’re looking to Google more than they’re looking to their personal network of friends and family for solutions providers.
 People are searching for both financial professionals and financial advice online.
-With a majority of people saying informative, educational content would make an advisor stand out, content marketing and personalized communication has never been more important.
+With a majority of people saying informative, educational content would make an advisor stand out, content marketing for advisors and personalized communication has never been more important.
 This is especially true among younger generations who tend to lean more heavily on digital channels and take longer to select an advisor.
 Financial professionals can adapt to changing search behaviors by providing educational content that both improves the firm’s visibility in search engines and nurtures relationships with prospects.